JB395/Bits-to-Target-and-Difficulty/README.md

 7a5077ac6e42acbed182c35eb034702e1fadd5c7d1547a85ae63dc0e151ed5
 ```

 ### sendmanywithdupes "fromaccount" {"address":amount,...} ( minconf "comment" ["address",...] )

 Send to multiple addresses, requires the wallet to be unlocked.
 Amounts are floating point in QTUM.
-Can send to duplicate addresses which sendmany can’t do.
+Can send to duplicate addresses which `sendmany` can’t do.
 If successful, returns a single transaction ID containing all the outputs.
+Here we send two transactions to the same address:

 ```
 sendmanywithdupes "" "{\"QFKw7VXsm23Hi71KUU5dXvpV3mDc9Au29\":200.0,\"QFKw7VXsm23Hi71KUU5dXvpV3mDc9Au29\":250.0}"